david-dick/firefox-marionette/README.md

 ## agent

-accepts an optional value for the [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header and sets this using the profile preferences.
-This value will be used on the next page load.
+accepts an optional value for the [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header and sets this using the profile preferences and inserting [javascript](#script) into the current page.
 It returns the current value, such as 'Mozilla/5.0 (&lt;system-information>) &lt;platform> (&lt;platform-details>) &lt;extensions>'.
 This value is retrieved with [navigator.userAgent](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgent).

 This method can be used to set a user agent string like so;